fluttered-book/fluttered-book.github.io/content/docs/testing/introduction.md

 Whether it be users or APIs.
 Users can be unpredictable.
 And external APIs can also act in ways you didn't expect.
-In order for your tests to be reliable your need to be able to isolate them from these external entities.
+In order for your tests to be reliable you need to be able to isolate them from these external entities.
 If the app code isn't written in a way that allows substituting external entities then you can't write good tests for it.